guoling2008/go-mcp-postgres/README.md

     - Parameters:
         - `query`: The SQL query to execute.
     - Returns: x rows affected.

+5. `count_query`

+    - Query the number of rows in a certain table..
+    - Parameters:
+        - `name`: The name of the table to count.
+    - Returns: The row number of the table.

 Big thanks to https://github.com/Zhwt/go-mcp-mysql/ again.

 ## License